rebekahshaw92/crowdfunding-product-page/README.md

 ### What I Learned

-When understaking this project I was able to continue to work with Bootstrap 5 and JavaScript.
+When undertaking this project I was able to continue to work with Bootstrap 5 and JavaScript.
 I learn how to check if a value is present with an htmol and covert it to any array using JavaScript so that I was able to disable a button.
 This was somthing I didn't know about before working on this project.

 ### Continued Development